kovidgoyal/kitty/docs/keyboard-protocol.rst

-Note that :kbd:`Backspace` and :kbd:`ctrl+Backspace` are swapped in some terminals, this can be detected using the ``kbs`` terminfo property that must correspond to the backspace key.
+Note that :kbd:`Backspace` and :kbd:`ctrl+Backspace` are swapped in some terminals, this can be detected using the ``kbs`` terminfo property that must correspond to the :kbd:`Backspace` key.

 All keypad keys are reported as their equivalent non-keypad keys.
 To distinguish these, use the :ref:`disambiguate <disambiguate>` flag.